krmanik/Chinese-Vocabulary-Generator-Anki-Addon/README.md

 ## Download Offline Version
 [Download this Addon from Patreon](https://www.patreon.com/posts/chinese-anki-v1-47941679)

-Note: The offline version have only dictionary data.
-The audio and sentences translation will be still fetched online.
+Note: The offline version have dictionary data and example sentences translation.
+But words not in cedict and audio files will be still fetched online.
-But it will create notes instantly without audio and sentences translation.
+But it will create notes instantly without audio.

 Features
 - Characters